There’s Something in the Water

 It’s not unusual for stars to lend their celebrity to worthy causes.
 Just look at TIFF eco docs such as And We Go Green with Leonardo DiCaprio and Sanctuary with Javier Bardem.
 While star status risks overwhelming a film, it can provide invaluable benefits, like exposure and a reliable screen presence to engage the audience.

 Putting the camera in the hands of the star, however, is a different story.
-Ellen Page does double duty as guide and director with There’s Something in the Water, and she’s great as a participant and host.
-Page joins her Gaycation co-creator Ian Daniel in directing There’s Something in the Water and the doc takes them on a road through the star’s native Halifax.
-Her connection to the areas they visit obviously helps gain the trust of the participants and her personal element illustrates how Canada is not exactly as nice and clean as it presents itself to be.
+Elliot Page does double duty as guide and director with There’s Something in the Water, and is great as a participant and host.
+Page joins his Gaycation co-creator Ian Daniel in directing There’s Something in the Water and the doc takes them on a road through the star’s native Halifax.
+Page’s connection to the areas they visit obviously helps gain the trust of the participants and the personal element illustrates how Canada is not exactly as nice and clean as it presents itself to be.

 This film however, is also a case where activism trumps art.
 There’s Something in the Water tackles the issue of “environmental racism” argued by Ingrid Waldron’s bold book of the same name, which draws correlations between sites of toxic waste and areas predominantly populated by people of colour.
 The doc looks at three parts of Halifax—and perhaps might have worked better as a trio of episodes for CBC Docs or as a web-series—as Page and Daniel give voice to Nova Scotians fighting for action.